Lucasmiiller01/NuclearReation/README.md

 - Atom: https://github.com/atom/atom

 # Copyright
-- You are freedom to use the source code for all you want, i only ask you to set the owing credits..
+- You are freedom to use the source code for all you want, i only ask you to set the owing credits.